martin3000/home-assistant.io/source/_components/emulated_hue.markdown

 ```bash
 sudo setcap 'cap_net_bind_service=+ep' /srv/homeassistant/homeassistant_venv/bin/python3
 ```
 Please note that your path may be different depending on your installation method.
-For example, if you followed the [Virtualenv instructions](/docs/installation/virtualenv/), your path will be `/srv/homeassistant/bin/python3`.
+For example, if you followed the [Virtualenv instructions](/docs/installation/virtualenv/), your path will be `/srv/homeassistant/bin/python3`. setcap will not work with links.
+So instead of /usr/bin/python3 you have to use /usr/bin/python3.7

 ### License